 - Preliminary Plan Review: a meeting to discuss preliminary designs and potential construction issues

-- Concurrent Review: general review of permit application
+- Concurrent Review: general review of the permit application

 - Demolitions: for complete demolitions of commercial buildings and interior spaces